jfmengels/blog/content/blog/announcing-elm-lint/index.md

 I have only released a beta version of the CLI.
 Current version is 1.0.0-beta3.

 Let me know if you have any feedback or questions, either on this article, the package or the CLI tool.
-My contacts are at the bottom of the article.
+My contact details are at the bottom of the article.
 Also, there happens to be a #elm-lint Slack channel, so you can also comment there.

 The feedback I am most interested in: